-Wood Bowl Finishes Explained: Tung Oil, Rubio Monocoat, Osmo, and More
+Wood Bowl Finishes: Tung Oil, Rubio, Osmo & More

 The finish on a wood bowl does two things: it protects the wood and it determines how the wood looks and feels.
 Get both of those things right and the piece will age gracefully for decades.
 Get them wrong and you end up with something that either feels like plastic or shows wear within a year.